amirsojoodi/WebGPU-Playground/Docs/WebGPU-forDummies.md

 # Intro to WebGPU

+Most of the following document is written based on https://www.w3.org/TR/webgpu/ (the december 2022 draft).

 ## Timelines

 A computer system with a user agent at the front-end and GPU at the back-end has components working on different timelines in parallel: